ChristopherDavisUCI/UCI-Math-10/_sources/Week1/DataTypes.md

 ```

 ## NumPy arrays
 All of the above data types are part of standard Python.
-Often in Math 10 we will be working with types defined in separate Python libraries.
-Probably the two most important libraries we will work with are *NumPy* and *pandas*.
+Often in Math 10, we will instead be working with data types defined in separate Python libraries.  *NumPy* is probably the library we will use second-most often (behind only *pandas*).

 Here is the syntax for importing NumPy.
 There is a standard abbreviation `np` which should always be used when referring to this library.